pololu/xyzrobot-servo-arduino/README.md

 ## Issues with receiving data

-This library can be used without reading any data back from the servos (see the SetPosition, SetSpeed, and RobotArmTest examples).
+This library can be used without reading any data back from the servos (see the SetPosition, and SetSpeed examples).
 However, if you want to read data from a servo&mdash;such as its speed, position, or current consumption&mdash;then there are some issues to consider.

 **Receiving data with SoftwareSerial:** On platforms that do not have a free hardware serial port, such as the Arduino Uno and most other ATmega328P-based